Mendelian Genetics

 Principle of Independent Assortment

-Example: a cross of AaBbCcDd x AaBbCcDd, where A, B, C and D are 4 different genes, with the dominant alleles given as A, B, C, and D, and the recessive alleles are a, b, c, and d, respectively.
+Example: AaBbCcDd x AaBbCcDd is a cross where A, B, C and D are 4 different genes, with the dominant alleles given as A, B, C, and D, and the recessive alleles are a, b, c, and d, respectively.
 What proportion of the progeny will have the dominant phenotype for A and B, and recessive for c and d?

 For Cc x Cc, 1/4 of the progeny will have the recessive c phenotype (cc genotype).